-To investigate a participant's initial reaction, all objects were covered by a box; participants were requested to open the box; pick up the object (thus triggering its behaviour); hold it and explore it as much as they liked; put the object down and cover it before moving on to the next concealed object (Figure 2).
+All objects were covered by a box; participants were requested to open the box, pick up the object (thus triggering its behaviour), hold it and explore it as much as they liked, put the object down, and cover it before moving on to the next concealed object (Figure 2).
 A pilot with all 32 objects highlighted the fact that the full task was too long.
-Therefore, to prevent experimental fatigue, the IOs were split in two sets with respect to their size.
+Therefore, to prevent experimental fatigue, the IOs were split into two sets with respect to their size.
 The 175 participants were randomly assigned to one of two rooms that contained IOs all of the same size (see Figure 2 for experimental setting in the room with large objects).
-Size was then a between factor and each participant was presented with 16 interactive objects only that were combining material, shape and behaviour.
+Size was then a between-subjects factor, and each participant was presented with 16 IOs only, that were combining material, shape, and behaviour.
 The two groups were almost equal in size with 88 and 87 participants each.